The CEC is not a derivative or associated with any other denomination. It is entirely separate. You may learn more about this here.

 We recognize that visiting a new church can cause anxiety.
 This is especially true when you have no experience with a different worship style.
 For that reason, we have briefly outlined the parts of the worship service here, but you may once again, look at more detail or ask any questions you may have even after reading this.

 We understand that some may not yet feel comfortable meeting.
-If that is so, please feel free to look for us on Facebook.
+If that is so, please feel free to look for us on Facebook or Youtube.
 We hope that you will join us some day again or for the first time.

 We continue to pray for the healing, health and safety of our nation.